Have you ever wondered why you are always confident in ironing any of your apparel, but when it comes to ironing trousers, you hesitate or avoid it?

 - Now run your iron all over the folded pleats starting with the top and traveling your way downward.

-- For a fickle material, it may be required to pin the pleats on the board for smooth ironing.
+- For an inconsistent material, it may be required to pin the pleats on the board for smooth ironing.

 - If you wish to get a well-done finish, separate the pleats and run the iron over the parts concealed by these pleats.